In 2017, 16.7 million US consumers had their identities stolen and fraudulently used, resulting in financial losses of $16.8 billion.

 - Cash loans and foreclosures: An identity thief can use your personal information for a loan or mortgage.

 - Fradulent accounts: Thieves can open fraudulent financial accounts in your name.

 It takes most identity theft victims almost a year to realize their information has been compromised, which is more than enough time for thieves to severely damage your credit and cause additional problems in your life, such as:

 - Your chances at any future job prospects are diminished greatly.
 Half of all employers look at your credit history since many believe reliable payments can indicate a reliable employee.

-- Apartment and house hunting is made difficult when property managers check your credit and charge you a hefty deposit for a low credit score.
+- Apartment and house hunting is made difficult when property managers check your credit and charge you a hefty deposit.

 - Your car insurance rates can be raised in most states.